 I am Tiffany Brannan.
-I’m seventeen years old and the older sister.
+I’m eighteen years old and the older sister.
 Since I was four years old, I have known that I want to be a singer.
 Singing gives me greater joy than anything else.
 I took my first ballet class at age three.
 When I was four, I took a hula class in addition to tap and ballet dancing.
 This class featured singing as well as dancing.
 When the teacher realized that I was the only one who knew the lyrics of the song, she handed me the microphone and told me to sing for the class.
 I took the microphone and sang.
 That was when my parents and I realized that I am a singer.

 At five, I started taking musical theater classes, which gave me more opportunities to develop my singing and acting.
 The next year, I started taking my first private voice lessons with a musical theater teacher.
 That year, I appeared in my first play, the Indio Date Pageant, as the youngest lead in the festival’s sixty-two year history.
 At the time, I was also taking ballet and tap dancing lessons and playing the piano under my mother’s tutelage.
 At age seven, I began taking private vocal lessons with a singing teacher from Idyllwild Arts High School.
 He was a musical theater teacher as well as an opera instructor, and he taught primarily at universities.
 I was reluctant to study opera, but my mother assured me that the new teacher also taught musical theater.
 In April of 2009, I began studying with the new teacher.
 It wasn’t long before he introduced some simple Italian arias to me.
 Soon, I was singing in French and German, as well.
 By the time I was ten, I knew that I wanted to be a classical singer.
 As I studied with my classical voice teacher, I started taking private tap lessons with Bill Bartlett and continued doing ballet on and off.
 I also performed in several musical productions.
 Eventually, I decided that I wanted to be strictly classical, so I didn’t pursue any more musical theater.
 At age eleven, I gave my first classical vocal recital.
 At age twelve, I was in an opera production at the University of California at Santa Barbara, where my teacher taught.
 I sang and danced in the chorus, understudied a supporting soprano role, and had a small solo.
 I eventually began taking private ballroom dancing lessons with Mr. Barlett and his wife, Debbie, instead of private tap lessons.